 Get a glimpse into our not-too-distant past where emigrating Doukhobors milled local grains into flour.
 The Pride of the Valley Heritage Flour Mill, originally built in 1915, now turns out additive-free flour you’ll find in area specialty stores and at the Boundary Museum.

 Explore the mill, learn how grain is transformed into flour, listen to tales of days-gone-by delivered by local characters who know the stories best.
 Operating as an informal welcome centre in the summertime, you can arrange a tour of the Pride of the Valley Heritage Flour Mill in winter by visiting the Boundary Museum.

 Escape big city life and get in touch with our rural roots.
 There are several ranch stays available in Boundary Country.
 Some will let you help out around the ranch.
 Haul those hay bales and get a fresh air workout.
 Some even have space for you to board your horse so you can adventure out and ride the range.
 At night, chat with other guests and ranchers over huckleberry pie.
 It’s all part of life on the ranch in Boundary Country!

 Celebrate the Harvest

 The changing colours of the trees signals the start to the harvest and Boundary Country’s fall fair season.
 Celebrate the harvest at either the Grand Forks Fall Fair, in August or the Rock Creek Fall Fair in September.

 Dine on your favourite fair food.
 If it comes on a stick, all the better.
-Have a laugh at the greased pig and livestock competitions.
-Cheer on your favourite.
-Marvel at the mastery of a gymkhana event and two-step to some country tunes.
+Laugh at the greased pig and livestock competitions.
+Cheer on your favourite—Marvel at the mastery of a gymkhana event and two-step to some country tunes.
 Rub shoulders with the locals and vote for your favourite pie.
 Maybe you could enter your own in the competition.